 Horticulture + Gardening

 At the root of our programming, the Garden offers classes for the home gardener and botanist alike.
 Learn about how to prune trees, cultivate succulents, and incorporate new practices in garden design into your landscape.

 Nature + Fauna

-We teach programs year around exploring the natural world and our many faunal cohabitants including mushrooms, lichen, monthly bird walks, seasonal newt explainers and programs on bats and owls too.
+We offer programs year-round exploring the natural world, including many of our faunal cohabitants.
+At these seasonal offerings, come learn more about mushrooms, lichen, birds, newts and programs on bats and owls too.

 Ethnobotany is an interdisciplinary field that studies the relationship between plants and people.
 The Garden is ever inspired by the many incredible uses of plants around the world and strives to preserve this knowledge with a series of hands-on programming and cutting edge lectures to teach these skills.